rajinder-yadav/dm-css/README.md

 The Box Model that Dyno Might CSS uses is "__border-box__".
 For more info on Box Model see [MDN box-sizing](https://developer.mozilla.org/en-US/docs/Web/CSS/box-sizing).

 ![border box](images/box-model.png)

+By default both "__padding__" and "__margin__" values for each side has been set to zero.
+This allows for simple straight-forward layout calculation, giving you the control when and how much padding or space to add to each HTML element.

 The Style-Notation for spacing allows setting the __margin__ and __padding__ used by an element.